How Much Do Foster Parents Get Paid?

 Do foster carers pay tax?

-Foster carers who support children under the age of 11 will receive an additional £200 of tax relief per week, per child.
-Foster carers supporting children aged 11 or over will receive £250 of tax relief per week, per child.
+Foster carers who support children under the age of 11 will receive an additional £375 of tax relief per week, per child.
+Foster carers supporting children and adults aged 11 or over will receive £450 of tax relief per week, per child.

-Once you are an approved foster parent and registered with the HMRC, you will be classed as self-employed.
-In turn, you will need to keep a record of the ages and dates of when you foster children for your annual tax return form.
+Once you are approved as a foster parent and registered with the HMRC, you will be classed as self-employed.
+In turn, you will need to keep a record of the ages of the children in your care and the dates/duration of when you foster for your annual tax return form.

 Can foster parents receive benefits?